 c.
 Diversity and Inclusion Grievances:

-If the informal procedure with the CDO described above does not resolve the student’s issue, they may initiate a formal grievance no later than 90 days from the precipitating event or action.
-For Diversity and Inclusion complaints, the formal grievance shall be addressed to the Program Director and emailed to firstname.lastname@example.org or submitted by using the online grievance form.
+If an informal complaint procedure with the Vice President for Diversity, Equity and Inclusion described above does not resolve the student’s issue, they may initiate a formal grievance no later than 90 days from the precipitating event or action.
+For Bias or Diversity and Inclusion complaints, the formal grievance shall be addressed to the Program Director and emailed to email@example.com or submitted by using the online grievance form.
 Regardless of format used, the submitted grievance must state the nature and time of the offending action and the person(s) involved in the action or failure to act.
 If the grievance involves the Program Director, the grievance should be addressed to the School Dean.
 If the grievance involves the School Dean, the grievance should be addressed to the Provost.

 For academic, administrative, and diversity and inclusion grievances, if the parties accept the recommendations of the review group in writing, the formal process terminates.
 If the recommendations are not accepted, the student grievant(s) will indicate, within 15 calendar days of receipt of the decision, whether s/he/they desire(s) to appeal for a further review.
 If s/he/they accept(s) the decision, the formal process terminates.

 If the grievant(s) elect(s) to appeal the decision of the Program Director, their designee, or administrative leader, the appeal will go to the Provost with a copy to the School Dean, along with the written record from the previous steps.

 If the Provost was the original arbitrator of the grievance, the appeal will be referred to the President.